 Winner, winner, chicken dinner, we’ve got our most common holiday spending area right here!
-It doesn’t matter what you’re celebrating – holiday, get together, or family vacation – there’s a pretty good chance that food is going to be involved.
-As you know with your regular grocery budget, food can get expensive quick!
+It doesn’t matter what you’re celebrating — holiday, get together, or family reunion — there’s a pretty good chance that food is going to be involved.
+As you know with your regular grocery budget, food can get expensive quickly!
 That’s why you need to account for it in your holiday budget.

 Here are a few tips to help to keep it in check so that you’re not going over budget:

-- Use the tips from THIS post to ensure that you’re getting the absolute best bang for your buck at the grocery store.
+- Shop Smart – Make sure you're using our best grocery shopping tips and tricks to ensure you’re getting the absolute best bang for your buck at the grocery store.
 If you have to buy groceries, then you might as well save money on them!

-- Utilize Grocery Pickup services!
-No joke, you won't be tempted while you're walking down the aisles and BAM a delicious Reese's Christmas Tree is sitting right in front of you.
+- Use Grocery Pickup Services – No joke, you won't be tempted while you're walking down the aisles and BAM a delicious Reese's Christmas Tree is sitting right in front of you.
 Just do it all online and you never have to worry about that temptation (in person) again!

 HOW TO FIND YOUR HOLIDAY SPENDING BUDGET

-- You will most likely need a holiday budget for November, December, and any other get together or family vacation that you routinely do during the year.
+- You will most likely need a holiday budget for November, December, and any other get together or family vacation that you routinely have during the year.